ingadhoc/purchase/purchase_order_type_ux/README.rst

 On purchase order type:

 #.
 Adds to the purchase order type the report partner, the project, the billing journal and the billing policy.
+#.
+Adds a per-type "Lock on Confirmation" flag that locks orders of that type when they are approved.
+It is
+   additive to the global "Lock Confirmed Orders" setting, which always prevails.

 Installation
 ============